 Jennifer’s practice involves assisting clients on regulatory and transactional matters relating to financial services, payments and strategic partnerships, and national security matters such as economic sanctions laws.

-Ms. Talbert advises banks, non-banks, and financial technology companies on a wide range of regulatory and transactional matters.
-She is experienced in guiding clients on issues arising under financial services laws, including the Bank Secrecy Act (BSA), the Fair Credit Reporting Act (FCRA), and the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-She also assists clients in matters involving economic sanctions laws administered by the Office of Foreign Assets Control (OFAC) and other international trade matters.
-In transactional contexts, Ms. Talbert assists bank and non-bank clients with strategic partnerships and consumer product offerings, including by drafting and negotiating agreements related to co-branded credit cards and other payment products.
+Jennifer is experienced in guiding clients on issues arising under U.S. financial services laws, including the Bank Secrecy Act (BSA), the Equal Credit Opportunity Act (ECOA), and state licensure requirements.
+In transactional contexts, she assists bank and non-bank clients with financial partnership programs, including by drafting and negotiating agreements related to co-branded credit cards and other credit programs.

 Additionally, Jennifer assists clients with U.S. national security and international trade matters, such as those involving economic sanctions administered by the Office of Foreign Assets Control (OFAC) and compliance with trade controls under the Export Administration Regulations (EAR).
 She is also experienced in guiding clients through U.S. foreign investment approvals involving the Committee on Foreign Investment in the United States (CFIUS).

 Jennifer completed a secondment to a major technology company, where she helped design and operationalize the company’s compliance program for its new credit program offerings.

 During her tenure at the University of Virginia School of Law, she served as the senior technical editor of the Virginia Journal of Social Policy & the Law.Show More